18F/tock/api-docs/users.md

 **Project Info**
 ----
-To fetch information about a specific project.
+To fetch a list of all users and their related information.

 * **URL**